khaya-zulu/snaplet-capture-action/README.md

 Snaplet makes it easy and safe to create snapshots of your database.
 By providing a typescript configuration for transforming, reducing (subsetting) and excluding tables.

 This action allows you to run `snaplet capture` in your CI environment and optionally share those snapshots in Snaplet Cloud.
-Self-hosting allows you to run this operation within your own infrastracture without the need to share any of your credentials.
+Self-hosting gives you the flexibility to run snaplet commands on your own infrastracture without the need to share any of your credentials.

 ## Usage